T-amairi/IOTA/README.md

 - **Splitting Attack**
 - **Parasite Chain Attack**

+## Logging

+The **data** folder contains all the tracking files allowing to:

+- generate an image of the Tangle using the script **TangleGen.py** (you need however to install the **graphviz** module).
+The SVG figure will then be saved in the **image** folder.
+- compute an average of the **number of tips** at the end of each simulation and the simulation **execution time** using the **Stats.py** script (**glob** module needed).

-To evaluate the success of each of these attacks, the simulation can compute and export the following data in the tracking folder:
+Moreover, in order to evaluate the success of each of these attacks, the simulation can also compute and export the following data in the tracking folder:

 - the **percentage difference** in size between the two branches (splitting attack)
 - the **number** of transactions that are part of the parasite chain (parasite chain attack)

+## Important notes

+In order to achieve an acceptable time for a configuration with many nodes (>100), the simulation uses multithreading with **OpenMP**.
+As the RNG functions of OMNeT++ are not thread safe, it is necessary to provide for each thread its own random engine: this is done using the **num-rngs** option in the INI file.
+Therefore, it is important to specify the correct number of threads available through this parameter.

+Finally, be sure to specify the same number of nodes in the **GenTopo.py** and the NED file (though the simulation checks this condition).

-## Credit
+## Credits

 I did this project while I was an intern at [LIP6](https://www.lip6.fr/), so I want to thank all its team.